 Installation of third party application

-When you buy a smartphone, you will only have few applications provided as provided by it.
-In the process of using, you may need more applications so you continue installing applications.
-If you have more and more application then takes some space and may degrade the system.
-Also if the application is not coded properly and memory management is not properly then it may take more system uses than expected.
+When you purchase a smartphone, you will only have access to a few applications.
+You may require additional applications while using, so you continue to install applications.
+If you have an increasing number of applications, it takes up space and may degrade the system.
+Furthermore, if the application is not properly coded and memory management is not properly implemented, it may consume more system resources than expected.

 fig. Third-party apps

 Any popular newer apps developed by developers love trying new technology targeting new brands of phones.
-So, these newer apps require more resources like CPU, RAM.
-So, if you install those apps in legacy smartphones then your phone will slow down.
+So, these newer apps require more resources like CPU and RAM.
+So, if you install those apps on legacy smartphones then your phone will slow down.

 There are two main mobile operating systems.

-If you download from play store and apple store, then in most of the case it is ok to install it.
-But there might be applications which are not properly coded and then installing those applications may slow down performance because of memory leakage problem.
-Also, stores do not guarantee those free apps are safe.
+If you download it from the Google Play or Apple App Store, it is usually safe to install.
+However, there may be applications that are not properly coded, and installing those applications may slow down performance due to a memory leakage issue.
+Furthermore, stores do not guarantee the safety of free apps.

-Today normal phones have 30 to 40 apps installed on their devices.
-Among them many of them are running in the background even you are not using an active screen.
-This takes more of the system resources like CPU and RAM, battery.
-An example of those background apps are Social Media Apps, web browsers, email apps, etc.
+Smartphones for general use have 30 to 40 apps installed on them.
+Many of them are running in the background even when you are not using a screen.
+This consumes more system resources such as CPU and RAM, as well as the battery.
+Background apps include social media apps, web browsers, email apps, and so on.

 Mobile Storage Fragmentation